get the ebook

 3. Then I perform a Google search using the “news” tab to find out about any recent developments related to the subject matter

-4. If I feel I need even more information to understand the topic, then I look to MedlinePlus for recent studies, or I turn to a well-regarded source like the Merck Manuals or Up-to-Date
+4. If I feel I need even more information to understand the topic, then I look to PubMed for recent studies, or I turn to a well-regarded source like the Merck Manuals or Up-to-Date

 That’s my basic research process for writing about an unfamiliar health topic (or technology – like insulin pumps).
 Doing all this reading turns me into a nickel expert on the subject matter at hand.